iris-edu/webserviceshell/docs/Installation.md

 9. Copy, with a rename, the downloaded Web Service Shell WAR file (version 2.2.2 in this example) into Tomcat deployment directory (e.g., `tomcat/webapps`).
-The new name should reflect the desired service name, in this case, the service name is to be fdsnws/dataselect/1, so, inserting '\#' where '/' is desired in the service name, the new war file name is "fdsnws\#dataselect\#1.war":
+The new name should reflect the desired service name, in this case, the desired service name is to be fdsnws/dataselect/1, so, inserting '#' where '/' is desired in the service name, the new war file name is "fdsnws#dataselect#1.war":
     ``` bash
     cp webserviceshell_2.2.2.war WSSHOME/tomcat/webapps/fdsnws#dataselect#1.war
     ```